Voisin 1907 biplane: Design and development

 After assisting Ernest Archdeacon with his gliding experiments in 1904 Gabriel Voisin briefly entered a partnership with Louis Blériot in 1905.
 After the failure of their second aircraft, the Bleriot IV, the partnership was dissolved in November 1906.
 After parting from Blériot, Gabriel Voisin set up his own aircraft construction company, Les Frères Voisin, in partnership with his brother Charles.
 The first powered aircraft designed by the Voisin brothers was built for Henry Kapferer, Henri Deutsch de la Meurthe's nephew.
 It was completed in March 1907 but never flew.
 Kapferer had insisted on a Buchet gasoline engine which developed only 20 horsepower, which was inadequate to achieve flight.

 Early flights

 At the same time, the Voisin brothers and their draughtsman Maurice Colliex were building a similar aircraft, which had been ordered by the sculptor Léon Delagrange.
 This became known as the Delagrange I, since the Voisin brothers had decided that the aircraft they built would bear the name of their owner prominently placed on the tail surfaces, "Voisin Frères" appearing underneath in much smaller lettering.
-This was done because Voisin believed that people would be more ready to buy aircraft if the glory of flying them went to them rather than the builder.
+This was done because Voisin believed that people would be more ready to buy aircraft if the glory of flying them went to them rather than to the builder.
 This practise is a source of confusion to historians and was also to lead to considerable resentment on Gabriel Voisin's part, since the focus of attention was indeed generally on the pilots rather than on those who were responsible for the design and construction of the aircraft.